-Here are a few tips and tricks to help you optimize your account and workflow.
+Here are a few tips and tricks to help you optimize your account and workflow with multiple escalation policies.

 Tip 2: Create ‘Waiting Rooms’ to Eliminate Middle-Of-The-Night Alerts from Incidents Known to Auto-Resolve

 Many of our customers have alerts that auto-resolve within a few minutes, so why wake up at 2 a.m.?
 In this case, if an incident has not resolved after a period of time, only then should VictorOps page you.

 Here’s a trick to fix this:

 - Create a second escalation policy within your team called Waiting Room.
 Create a routing key (used to send alerts to the Waiting Room) and append it to the policy.

 - Next, designate the amount of time you feel comfortable with the alert existing prior to paging a human (i.e. 10 minutes)—set this amount of time as the first step in the Waiting Room policy.